ella-to/pipe/README.md

 	Close() error
 }
 ```

+Two transports are included:

+- [`signaling/sse`](signaling/sse): HTTP.
+Peers receive over a Server-Sent
+  Events stream and send with POST; the server authenticates every request and
+  refuses signals whose sender does not match the credential, so peer IDs
+  delivered through it are authenticated.
+The event stream is produced and
+  consumed with [`ella.to/sse`](https://pkg.go.dev/ella.to/sse).
+Run it with
+  [`examples/signaling`](examples/signaling) or mount `sse.Server` in your own
+  `http.ServeMux`.
+- [`signaling/memory`](signaling/memory): an in-process hub for tests and
+  same-process examples, with deterministic duplicate, drop, reorder, and
+  disconnect fault injection.

 The rules a transport must honor: one `Receive` caller at a time, `Send` safe
 concurrently with `Receive`, both honoring their context, `Close` idempotent and